+The name May means "beggar" in their own language, which is part of the Viet-Muong branch of Mon-Khmer.
 The May are part of a larger group called Chut.
-These days, most of the different tribes of Chut speak one language, but in the past they spoke different dialects and fought with each other.
+These days, most of the different tribes of Chut speak one language, but in the past, they spoke different dialects and fought with each other.
 Still today, however, each group carries its own ethnicity and customs.
-In Laos, the May were officially counted in the 1995 census under the Xaek (Sach) ethnic group.

-When a May dies, the corpse is kept inside the house for three days.
+When a Chut dies, the corpse is kept inside the house for three days.
 Mourners present offerings of food to the soul of the deceased.
 After three days the corpse is placed in a grave, which is filled with soil until a mound of dirt remains above ground.

 The various Chut tribes share a common belief in a Creator God.
 They take great care to recite their legends to future generations in stories and folk-songs called ka-tum and ka-lenh.

-Profile Source: Peoples of Laos, Asia Harvest Copyrighted © Used with permission |
+Peoples of Laos, Asia Harvest, Copyrighted © Used with permission

 People Name General | Chut |